 And while Dr. Bakeyah Nelson sees Houston taking steps toward improvement, to her and Air Alliance Houston, they aren’t nearly enough.

-“It is not enough to parade Houston’s diversity without taking direct steps to address inequities,” says Dr. Nelson.
+“It is not enough to parade Houston’s diversity without taking direct steps to address disparities,” says Dr. Nelson.
 “My vision for Houston is one that holds on to the pieces of our past that make this city great, such as our willingness to do things differently.
-However, we also need to work collectively to let go of the decision-making that has destroyed the health and well-being of so many communities, particularly communities of color”.
+However, we also need to work collectively to let go of the decision-making that has destroyed the health and well-being of so many communities, particularly those historically marginalized.”

 But no matter how hard the battles may get, Dr. Nelson and Air Alliance Houston remain inspired by the determined community leaders who help them keep their mission alive.
 “While I find it shameful that we have to fight so hard for basic human rights, I find it inspiring to work with many great local leaders who have a similar vision for Houston, one that is more equitable and just.”